boxer-project/boxer-literature/src/Thematic index.md

 [Real-Time Programming and the Big Ideas of Computational Literacy](<../theses/Real-Time Programming and the Big Ideas of Computational Literacy (Hancock, MIT PhD, 2003).pdf>) -
 Chris Hancock, an MIT PhD thesis of 2003.

+Source of our most well-focused and broad-based critique of Boxer, under four headings on page 29. _Polish and appeal_, _user threshold_ (the "low threshold, high ceiling" framing of Boxer which is at once a blessing and a curse), _real-time problem_ and _parallel universe_.
+Chris takes criticism 3 and runs with it, creating his own fully materialised language, Flogo II, principally the topic of the thesis.
+Some highly interesting byways take us through connections between temporal logics in programming languages and human grammars, as well as greatly suggestive uses of live variables for refactoring dataflow graphs by young students.